wonitatts/Virtual-Cyber-Security-Lab/README.md

-This is my first Cyber Security Lab putting everything I have learned regarding I.T.
+This is my first Cyber Security Lab putting together everything I have learned regarding I.T.
 Projects.
 This will showcase use of System Administration, Network configuration, Firewall configuration and even some pentesting examples.